 Former student, Randal Pinkett, founder of BCT Partners and the Donald Trump Season 4 Apprentice (Google Search) was absolutely spectacular as an undergraduate in our department -- I remember him most for never letting us see him sweat -- even when I made up an exam just for him (though I gave the exam to the whole class ).
 So, he's always been preternaturally graceful under pressure.
 Randal went on to an even more spectacular academic career (Rhodes Scholar, MBA and Ph.D. from M.I.T.) and was clearly the best candidate The Apprentice had ever seen.
 In fact, I found it puzzling how much hand wringing was done over which of the two final candidates to hire -- there really was no other choice.
 Perhaps they manufactured a bit of theater?
 Here's Randal's wikipedia page.

-Gates, Jr., the John S. Toll Professor of Physics at UMD,
+James Gates, Jr., the John S. Toll Professor of Physics

-actually a "big brother" (and a legend) for close to a generation
+was actually a "big brother" (and a legend) for close to a

-of students who came through MIT in the '70s and early '80s.
+generation of students who came through MIT in the '70s and

-who's been appointed to the PCAST as well).
-Jim is an
+legend who's been appointed to the PCAST as well).
+Jim

-amateur Einstein historian who focuses on Einstein's stance on
+is an amateur Einstein historian who focuses on Einstein's

-human rights.
-Jim also has ideas on diversity in the STEM
+stance on human rights.
+Jim also has ideas on diversity

 at Rutgers in February 2011.
 Want more